lorenzotomainoo/Sand-Simulation/README.md

 * **Cellular Automaton Engine:** Implements a bottom-up grid update algorithm to accurately simulate particle collisions, gravity, and displacement.
 * **Interactive Rendering:** Users can draw sand structures in real-time using mouse input.
 * **Dynamic Color Generation:** Particles are generated with slight color variations to provide a textured, realistic visual representation.
-* **Multiple Material States:** Includes a secondary color generation mode, allowing for visual distinction between particle types (toggled via keyboard input).
+* **Multiple Material States:** Includes a secondary color generation mode, allowing for visual distinction between particle types (toggled via SPACEBAR).

 ## Prerequisites
 To run this project locally, you must have the following installed on your system: